-- If a player failed to make a required choice for a permanent on the battlefield, that player does so. • - If a player forgot to discard or return cards from their hand to another zone, that player does so. - If a player has ended up with more cards in hand than they are supposed to have, return excess cards at • random to the top of their library.
+- If a player failed to make a required choice for a permanent on the battlefield, that player does so. - If a player forgot to discard or return cards from their hand to another zone, that player does so. - •

 3.7.
 Game Play Error - Failure to Maintain Game State